Shyness vs. Introverted

 7 Signs You're an Introvert

-Don't assume you can guess the introverts around you... as even someone who may seem like a social butterfly at a party could be an introvert - I know I am.
+Don't assume you can guess the introverts around you... as even someone who may seem like a social butterfly at a party can be an introvert - I know, as I am that person.
 I enjoy meeting people and making new connections, but afterwards I really need to withdraw completely to recover.
 I call myself a sociable introvert to underline that introverts are not all shy, sure some are, and that's okay if that is you too.

 The following are just a few signs that you might be an introvert...